 Campus Martius Park

-The District Detroit is one of the largest sports and entertainment developments IN THE COUNTRY.
-Located in the heart of Detroit, the 50 blocks include just about everything, including businesses, parks, restaurants, and bars.
-This newly formed district brings together eight world-class theaters, five neighborhoods and three professional sports venues.
-In addition to the residents, the district is also home to the Detroit Tigers, Detroit Red Wings, Detroit Pistons and Detroit Lions- making it the district with the most professional sports teams in one downtown…again… IN THE COUNTRY.
-This is where the action is- grab some tickets if you’re in Detroit on game day, and experience what Detroit is really like, and see a game.
+The district is also home to the Detroit Tigers, Detroit Red Wings, Detroit Pistons, and Detroit Lions.
+Making it the district with the most professional sports teams in one downtown…again… IN THE COUNTRY.
+This is where the action is so grab some game tickets if you’re in Detroit on game day.
+So you can experience what Detroit is really like, and see a game.
 No matter the sport, Detroit fans are loyal from every win to every loss.

 Great Lakes Coffee has a few locations in Southeast Michigan including one in Midtown.
-If you’re looking for somewhere cozy with tea options and yummy baked goods and sandwiches, head to Corktown over to Astro Coffee.
+If you’re looking for somewhere cozy with tea options, yummy baked goods, and sandwiches, head over to Astro Coffe

 Astoria Pastry Shop